jeffAwesome/jeffAwesome2.0/sell-more-stuff.md

 I ran several experiments.
 My $75 a day Adwords budgets yielded very little except for the dreaded bill.

-I've made all the mistakes you could make.

 Other people were having success, why wasn't I?
 ================================================